- Archives Home →

 March 25, 2011

-And Where it Stops, Nobody KnowsExcuse me for not joining in the cheering for the recent uprisings in Egypt, Tunisia, and other Islamic countries.
+And Where it Stops, Nobody KnowsExcuse me for not joining in the cheering for the recent uprisings in Egypt, Tunisia, and other Islamic countries .
 I'm very nervous about revolutions, especially those that take place in February.
-The symbol of all political revolutions is a spinning...

 -